SimplifiedWeb/E-Commerce/README.md

 ## Introduction

-Our Level-1 E-commerce Platform serves as a foundational project aimed at gaining insights into building a basic e-commerce website.
+Mine Level-1 E-commerce Platform serves as a foundational project aimed at gaining insights into building a basic e-commerce website.
 Leveraging technologies such as React, Firebase, Redux Toolkit, and Tailwind CSS, we explore fundamental concepts in web development to provide users with a seamless shopping experience.

 ## Goals